 - Sexual difficulties including problems with physical contact and intimacy.
 Sexual contact can become connected in a child’s mind with feelings of fear, shame and helplessness.

-- Anxiety – experiencing trauma can make adult survivors more aware and fearful about possible danger.
+- Anxiety – The experience of living through the trauma of child sexual abuse (CSA) can make adult survivors more aware and fearful about possible danger.
 It can be common to feel anxious and fearful about bad things happening.
 Some survivors can experience hypervigilance – a state of feeling constantly ‘on guard’ and looking for potential threats, phobias and panic attacks.

 - Nightmares and ‘Flashbacks’ which are very powerful memories of what happened feel very real and can be very distressing.
 A survivor may feel like the traumatic event is taking place again and may even be able to smell scents, hear sounds or feel pain that they experienced at the time.
 When someone experiences a distressing and traumatic experience the mechanism for sorting and storing memories can become overwhelmed and the mind is not able to process the experience, in the usual way.
 This means that the memory is still active and can be very easily triggered by anything that is a reminder of what happened – this could be a place, person, smell or sound.
 Survivors can also ‘relive’ what happened to them through distressing nightmares or might dream about being trapped or chased by their abuser.